 The compulsory UK test was introduced on 1 June 1935.
 Prior to this, testing was voluntary.
-From April 1990, the test fell under the control of the newly-formed DSA.
+From April 1990, the test fell under the control of the newly-formed DSA (now called DVSA).

 The Practical Driving Test is made up of three parts: